UK government faces new boozy scandal as deputy whip quits | Politics

 - United Kingdom

-Britain's government is facing another boozy scandal after the deputy chief whip resigned from his post following a drunken incident this week, with Prime Minister Boris Johnson facing calls on Friday to expel him from the Conservative Party.
+Britain's government is dealing with another boozy scandal after the deputy chief whip resigned from his post following a drunken incident and Prime Minister Boris Johnson faced calls on Friday to expel the lawmaker from the Conservative Party.

 Chris Pincher, whose role was to maintain discipline among Tory members of Parliament, submitted a letter of resignation to Johnson on Thursday.

-"I drank far too much'' on Wednesday night, Pincher said in his letter.
-"I've embarrassed myself and other people which is the last thing I want to do and for that, I apologize to you and to those concerned."
+“I drank far too much'' on Wednesday night, Pincher said in the letter.
+“I've embarrassed myself and other people, which is the last thing I want to do, and for that I apologise to you and to those concerned.”
 But he said he would remain as a Conservative lawmaker and continue to support Johnson from the back benches of Parliament.

-Pincher's resignation as deputy chief whip added to Johnson's woes, which have included other scandals like " partygate " and a Conservative lawmaker resigning over watching pornography on his phone in the House of Commons.
-Johnson, who also recently survived a no-confidence vote, had just returned from the Group of Seven and NATO summits and was looking to put those embarrassments and two recent byelection defeats behind him.
+Johnson didn't answer when journalists shouted questions to him outside his 10 Downing St. residence about whether he would suspend Pincher from the party.

+Pincher's resignation as deputy chief whip added to the prime minister's troubles.

-But Pincher was eventually brought back into a government position by Prime Minister Theresa May in 2018 as deputy chief whip.
-When Johnson took over in July 2019, Pincher was moved to the Foreign Office as a junior minister before returning to the government whips office again.
+But Prime Minister Theresa May brought him back into a government position in 2018 by making him deputy chief whip.

+When Johnson took over in July 2019, Pincher was moved to the Foreign Office as a junior minister before returning to the whips' office again.

 Britain's opposition Labour Party said that Johnson's government had questions to answer about why Pincher was put into the position in the first place.